openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_failover.rst

     1. Install DVS plugin on master node.
     2. Create a new environment with enabled plugin.
-    3. Try to delete plugin via cli Remove plugin from master node.
+    3. Try to delete plugin via cli

 Expected result